List of sovereign states in the 2020s

 This is a list of sovereign states in the 2020s, giving an overview of states around the world during the period between 1 January 2020 and the present day.
-It contains 210 entries, arranged alphabetically, with information on the status and recognition of their sovereignty.
-It includes 195 widely recognized sovereign states, two associated states, and 13 entities which claim an effective sovereignty but are considered de jure constituents of other powers by the general international community.
+It contains 218 entries, arranged alphabetically, with information on the status and recognition of their sovereignty.
+It includes 195 widely recognized sovereign states, two associated states, 16 entities which claimed an effective sovereignty but were considered de jure constituents of other powers by the general international community, and 7 entities which either were not fully sovereign or did not claim to be independent.